Safeguarding - Child Protection & Prevent

 We take safeguarding of children and staff very seriously.
 Over the forthcoming weeks, we will be adding more information to this page so that you can see the training and policies in place to support the safety of children and staff.

 Currently, our Designated Person for Safeguarding & Child Protection is: Miss Alexandra O'Connor.
+The Deputy DPS is Louise French.

 Our governor with responsibility for Safeguarding is: Mrs Naomi Snowdon